julo123456/Mod5_visualization/README.md

 # Mod5_visualization
 Module 5 Matplotlib_Pandas Visualization
+Two csv files used as data source for analysis: Mouse_metadata.csv and Study_results.csv Pymaceuticals_Analysis is the jupyter source file to run analysis

 for- loop codes were consulted from AskBCS Learning Assistant, Luke Snyder.

 URLs for coding references: